valoricDe/typescript-react-mobx-boilerplate/README.md

 ___

 ## Install
-You should have git, node, npm, webpack, typescript and typings global packages.
+You should have git, node, npm, webpack, typescript global packages.

 Fork this repository, and run:
 ```sh